 Jenette is a classically trained cellist who wanted to "learn the rules so you can break them".
 Calling herself a Grunge Baby, influences range from early PJ Harvey and Tori Amos, to Nirvana and Tom Waits.
 We will even throw some classical in there, as long as it's in a minor key.
 Jenette created Polly Panic in 2005, inspired by a Sylvia Plath Short story, Johnny Panic and the Bible of dreams, and her great Dane Polly, who was rescued on the brink of death and came back to life for many more years with love and food....she found her will to live.
 Polly explores that even now, why and how, to live.
 There were times that she thought she had quit Polly Panic.
 In a long battle with Alcoholism, then another with depression, Polly Panic comes back every time as not something she does, but who she is.
 Outside of Polly Panic, Jenette frequently brings her vocal or cellist stylings to the aid of performance artist, silk dancers, burlesque performers and more...

 Losing Form is Polly Panic's 3rd studio album.
-Recorded around touring in the esteemed cello band, Rasputina, and being pregnant and giving birth to a son, Polly Panic is starting the writing process on a 4th album, due in 2019 with Write Hook Records.
-In the meantime, they will be learning how to tour with a baby!
+Recorded around touring in the esteemed cello band, Rasputina, and being pregnant and giving birth to a son, Ashton Mackie-Scheve.
+Polly Panic is deep in the writing process on a 4th album.

 Losing Form is being hailed around the world as the best Polly Panic album yet, with reviews, interviews and playlist in over 30 countries.

 This is the first video for Losing Form, title track